Very Very Valet Accessibility Report

 If you want to play Very Very Valet, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Very Very Valet has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Very Very Valet which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events